suneetnangia/server-side-wasm/README.md

 1. Gateway

-    Role of this Wasm module is to send http post to the external endpoint (create one at https://requestbin.com for testing) , it will subscribes to the events on Server/pub-sub module.
+    Role of this Wasm module is to send http post to the external endpoint (create one at https://requestbin.com for testing) , it will subscribes to the events on Server(psuedo pub-sub) module.

-    `--gateway-allowed-host` parameter defines the permitted host which this wasm module can post messages to, specify your http post endpoint via this parameter for WASI to allow access and in Wasm module's config file `modules/gateway_module/src/config.rs` to post to this endpoint.
+    `--gateway-allowed-host` cmdline parameter in host app defines the permitted host which this wasm module can post messages to, specify your http post endpoint via this parameter for WASI to allow access and in Wasm module's config file `modules/gateway_module/src/config.rs` to post to this endpoint.

 2. Server

-    Role of this Wasm module is to run server which listens on a pre-opened socket, in this solution a psuedo pub/sub module.
+    Role of this Wasm module is to run a server which listens on a pre-opened socket, in this solution a psuedo pub/sub module.
 [Work in Progress]

-    `--server-socket-address` parameter defines the endpoint on which server listens.
+    `--server-socket-address` cmdline parameter in host app defines the endpoint on which server listens.

 3. Telemetry